Justice4Joffrey/depends-rs/book/src/dependencies.md

 # Dependencies

 In most real-world applications, you'll have nodes that depend on multiple other nodes.
-Depends allows you to define complex dependencies using the [Dependencies](https://docs.rs/depends/latest/depends/derives/derive.Dependencies.html) derive macro.
+Depends allows you to define complex dependencies using `Dependencies` tuples.

 Here's an example where an operation depends on two numbers and multiplies them: